Utah man suspected of threatening President Joe Biden shot and killed as FBI served warrant

 On Thursday, he’s expected to visit a Veterans Affairs hospital to talk about the PACT Act, which expanded veterans benefits, and hold a reelection fundraiser.

 Whitehurst reported from Washington.
+Associated Press writer Chris Megerian contributed to this report.